Threefold Way for Typical Entanglement: Definitions

 \subsection{Theorems}

 Some theorems similar to the linear representation cases hold even if the representation is projective. \begin{theorem} Let $\mathcal{D}^\alpha$ be a unitary projective irrep of a group $G_0$ (not $G$).
-The great orthogonality theorem
+The grand orthogonality theorem

 and the dimension equation

 hold as in the case of linear representations. \end{theorem} \begin{proof} We make use of the generalized Schur's lemma \cite{yang2017irreducible}:

 An example of $X$ is